 Insights from Peter Baker at the 46th International GMP Conference

-An investigation into data integrity issues is “almost inevitable” for every company in the industry within about two years, says Peter Baker, former FDA investigator and president of Live Oak Quality Assurance.
+An investigation into data integrity (DI) issues is “almost inevitable” for every company in the industry within about two years, says Peter Baker, former FDA investigator and president of Live Oak Quality Assurance.

-Those systemic dynamics can interfere with data integrity-related investigations in different ways.
+Those systemic dynamics can interfere with DI-related investigations in different ways.
 But, in general, companies get in trouble when they determine the scope, the root cause, and the prime impact “without being transparent about the uncertainties and unknowns that come with data integrity issues,” Baker says.
 “That is really the key.”

 Handling Data Integrity Issues Properly with QRM